govau/content-guide/_accessibility-inclusivity/aboriginal-torres-strait-islander.md

 It is preferable to use local language group names.

-The <a href="http://austlang.aiatsis.gov.au/main.php">Australian Indigenous Languages Database</a> from AIATSIS may help you identify the appropriate local language.
+The <a href="http://austlang.aiatsis.gov.au/main.php" rel="external">Australian Indigenous Languages Database</a> from AIATSIS may help you identify the appropriate local language.

 {% include guide_example.liquid
   title = "alternatives to using Indigenous"